 Branding Your Event

-But what do we mean by event websites design over here?
+But what do we mean by event website design over here?
 Does it mean only fancy banners and eye-catching fonts and images?
 Or is there anything more to the layout?
 Of course, there is.
-While banners, fonts, and images can do the work of catching the prospective attendees’ attention, they are not enough to hold their attention.
+While banners, fonts, and images can catch the prospective attendees’ attention, they are not enough to hold their attention.

-There are other elements, equally important, that should be kept into consideration while finalizing the event website design.
+There are other equally important elements that should be considered while finalizing the event website design.
 These elements enable the event website to speak directly to engage the attendees and help them decide whether or not to attend the event.

 Tips For Designing Great Event Websites